Kroger Logo

 Kroger Logo History

 At the end of the 19th century, one in ten children of the Kroger family, 23-year-old Bernard, invested his accumulated $ 372 in opening a grocery store.
 He directed it himself, experimenting with marketing products produced by his own company.
-A year later (in 1884), a young entrepreneur founded a second retail outlet.
-And in 1902, he already registered a chain called the Kroger Grocery and Baking Company, which included 40 stores that brought in $ 1.75 million annually.
+A year later (1884), a young entrepreneur founded a second retail outlet.
+In 1902, he registered a chain called the Kroger Grocery and Baking Company, which included 40 stores that brought in $ 1.75 million annually.
 Moreover, it was the first universal structure with a personal bakery.

-So the Kroger company gradually began to win the attention of buyers, expand by acquiring competitors, and opening new outlets.
-She also has many bakeries, dairy farms and factories, and enterprises to produce grocery goods.
+So, the Kroger company gradually began to win the attention of buyers, expand by acquiring competitors, and open new outlets.
+It also has many bakeries, dairy farms, factories, and enterprises that produce grocery goods.
 They all worked under the same logo and represented an individual trademark.
 In total, there are seven logos in its history.

 What is Kroger?